-The references below are excerpts from CJCSM 6510.01 and the DISA Computing Services Security Handbook, and are provided for the convenience of the readers/users of this STIG.
+The references below are excerpts from CJCSM 6510.01 and the DISA Computing Services Security Handbook, and are outdated.
+This section is slated for deletion do to inaccuracies.
+Please reference CJCSM 6510.01 and the 8500 IA controls for password and warning banner requirements.